hepplerj/Dissertation/ch2.dissertation.Heppler.md

 MSS-1995-001, San Jose State University Library Special Collections and Archives.]
-Furthermore, building in low areas frequently flooded in winter and spring rains, places often sold to lower-income families.^[Downie, "A Misplanned Suburb," Washington Post, December 30, 1973, p.
+Furthermore, building in low areas frequently flooded in winter and spring rains, places often sold to lower-income families.^[Downie, "A Misplanned Suburb," *Washington Post*, December 30, 1973, p.
 C5.
 According to Downie, such sales were made primarily to lower-income families and allowed developers "profit risk-free."
 The homes were guaranteed by FHA loans, which were often leased to black and Hispanic homebuyers.]